benwilcock/backstagecon-2023/README.md

 ...
 ```

+## Configuring Big-AGI UI To talk to Ollama, LocalAI, or Text Gen Web UI

+In the Big-AGI GUI, choose the "Models" dropdown and choose "Models" (or press `ctrl-shift-M`).
+In the popup, choose to "Add +" a model server.
+From the list of server choices, choose either "LocalAI" or "Ollama" or "Oogabooga" (Text Gen Web UI).

+> You can add one server at a time in this window but you can use them all interchangably once you have set them up.

+You will then be prompted for the URL of the API server.
+Don't for get to use the Docker DNS names and exposed ports assigned in the `docker-compose.yaml`.
+For example, "http://ollama:11434" would be the correct URL for connections to the Ollama server.

 ## Integrating These AIs With Backstage

 To use either of these AI GUIs in backstage, add the [Backchat plugin for Backstage](https://github.com/benwilcock/backstage-plugin-backchat) to your setup and configure `app-config.local.yaml` with the URL of the GUI you'd like to incorporate.
 See [app-config.local.yaml.sample](./app-config.local.yaml.sample) in the root of this repo for an example of this file.